Port of Dubuque: Port of Dubuque Marina

-Port of Dubuque Marina Website

 The City of Dubuque has completed a $4.1 million project that includes a new 78-slip marina and amenities building.
-The Port of Dubuque Marina opened for business on June 1, 2013 and is a 100% transient marina in the heart of Downtown Dubuque.
+The Port of Dubuque Marina opened on June 1, 2013, and is a 100% transient marina in the heart of Downtown Dubuque.
 The Port of Dubuque Marina is able to accommodate boats that are up to 90 ft and offers slip rentals, fuels sales (unleaded and diesel) and pump out service.
 In addition to the docks, the Port of Dubuque Marina includes private boater restrooms with shower and laundry facilities, public restrooms and a convenience store that offers a wide selection of items.
-The Port of Dubuque Marina is located in the historic Ice Harbor just south of the Dubuque Rail Bridge, and north of the Julien Dubuque (US HWY 20) bridge.
+The Port of Dubuque Marina is located in the historic Ice Harbor just south of the Dubuque Rail Bridge and north of the Julien Dubuque (US HWY 20) bridge.

 Diamond Jo Casino

-Diamond Jo Casino Website

-The Diamond Jo Casino includes 777 slot machines, 17 table games, and several restaurants.
-The casino is the among the largest attractions in the area.
+The Diamond Jo Casino includes 777 slot machines, 17 table games and several restaurants.
+It is among the largest attractions in the area.

-Grand Harbor Resort & Waterpark

-Grand Harbor Resort & Waterpark Website
+Grand Harbor Resort and Waterpark

-The Grand Harbor Resort & Waterpark is a 193-room, family-oriented hotel complex.
-The facility is connected to the Grand River Center, and features a 25000 sqft water park as its main attraction.
+The Grand Harbor Resort and Waterpark is a 193-room, family-oriented hotel complex.
+The facility is connected to the Grand River Center and has a 25000 sqft water park as its main attraction.
 Many of its rooms have excellent views of the Mississippi River and Downtown Dubuque.